SmileAPI/quickstart/README.md

 4. Save the file as ".env"
 ```

-5. Open up the ".env" file that you just created, and enter the following:
+5. Open up the ".env" file that you just created in your favorite editor, and enter the following:

 ```bash
 # The port you want the example server to listen to